pvnovarese/workbook/README.md

 # workbook
-I keep notes and doodles here
+I keep notes and doodles here.
+Sometimes these notes and doodles will evolve into proper kbase articles at https://success.docker.com or elsewhere.

 LICENSE
 -------------